 This live online American Sign Language class is ideal for students in 7th-12th grades.
-Students will be learning the most important signs used to communicate in ASL, as well as learning to fingerspell (spell words out).
-Students will also learn basic ASL grammar such as the importance of facial expressions and use of space in sign language and learn to incorporate these grammar concepts into their signing.
-Students will learn about the Deaf culture.
-Students will also work on receptive skills through authentic resources such as stories and signed books.
+Students will learn the most important signs used to communicate in ASL, as well as how to fingerspell (spell words out).
+In this course, students learn basic ASL grammar, the importance of facial expressions, and use of space in sign language, learning how to incorporate these grammar concepts into their signing.
+We also learn about the Deaf culture, and work on receptive skills through authentic resources such as stories and signed books.

 During live class each week, students will use the signs they have learned throughout the week to communicate with the teacher and other students.
 They will work on their receptive skills in both fingerspelling and signing.
 We will use stories and games to practice these skills.